 Where does your state stand on ag-gag?

-In 2012, we successfully defeated anti-whistleblower bills in seven states; in 2013, we defeated 11 more.
-Despite our best efforts, some states have enacted these anti-whistleblower laws. bills have passed into law.
-A handful of other states have had ag-gag type laws since the 1990s.
+Over the past three years we’ve defeated ag-gag bills in 24 states.
+Despite our best efforts, four states have enacted these anti-whistleblower laws. bills have passed into law.
+A handful of other states have had ag-gag-type laws since the 1990s.
 Take a look below to see if your state has introduced an ag-gag bill, and take action!

 Arizona – Introduced H.B.
 2587 in 2014.
 Failed.